temitayocharles/stack-to-k8s/labs/01-weather-basics.md

 ---

-## 🎖️ Expert Mode: Advanced CrashLoopBackOff Debugging
+## 🎖️ Expert mode: advanced CrashLoopBackOff debugging

 > 💡 **Optional Challenge** — This section is for those who want to master senior-level debugging skills. **Completing this is NOT required** to progress to Lab 2, but it will unlock the **🔬 Forensic Investigator** badge!